A Guide to Marketing Analytics

 - Incorporate keywords: Marketers can use keyword analytics software to determine the specific words and phrases they need to optimize in order to gain organic traffic through web searches.

-- Replicate successful campaigns: Social media analytics (there are often basic versions built into each platform) can give marketing departments an understanding of what types of content or topics resonate with followers and result in traffic to the website or newsletter sign-ups.
+- Replicate successful campaigns: Social media data analytics in marketing (there are often basic versions built into each platform) can give marketing departments an understanding of what types of content or topics resonate with followers and result in traffic to the website or newsletter sign-ups.
 Marketers can then increase that type of content to increase traffic.

 - Engage new markets: Marketing departments can engage with a new segment of the market or launch a campaign that targets a different demographic if analytics show prospective customers in those areas.